Types of Venomous Caterpillars (With Pictures) – Identification Guide

 Venomous caterpillars come in all shapes and sizes, and some look like harmless butterfly or moth larvae.
 Therefore being able to identify dangerous caterpillars can help you avoid getting stung.
 Please read on to learn about identifying features of the most common caterpillars with venomous setae.

-Southern Flannel Moth Caterpillar (Megalopyge opercularis)
+Southern Flannel Moth (Asp) Caterpillar (Megalopyge opercularis)

 The southern flannel moth caterpillar is a venomous caterpillar that can be recognized by its covering of long, wavy brown hairs.
 The furry caterpillar is usually golden brown or dark gray but can sometimes be grayish white.
 The soft-looking hairs are deceiving because they hide venomous spines that can cause a nasty sting.

 The venomous hairy brown southern flannel caterpillar measures 1” (25 mm) long, and its oval body tapers at the tail.
-It emerges bright yellow with long, fine setae on its body.
+It emerges as bright yellow with long, fine setae on its body.
 Through its several instars (growth stages), it becomes a mass of hair—some describe it as having a bad hair day.

 Black-Wave Flannel Moth Caterpillar (Megalopyge crispata)